From Our “Ask a Question” mailbag: “Jointly Owned Property with Children.”

 For more information, follow this link to my article, Revocable Living Trusts, All You Need to Know.

 Conclusion, Jointly Owned Property with Children in Estate Planning:

-While joint tenancy with a right of survivorship is a valuable tool for estate planning, it must be used wisely.
+While joint tenancy with a right of survivorship is a valuable tool for estate planning, use this power wisely.
 Recognize potential complications.
-Developing an estate plan requires that your estate planning attorney understand how all your property is owned.
-Only then can the plan avoid being unexpectedly thwarted outside of the will.
+Developing an estate plan requires that your estate planning attorney understand how you own all your property.
+Only then can your plan avoid being unexpectedly thwarted outside of the will.

 More Planning Questions?